Hebble-Stone-CIC/hopelessly-sensible/README.md

 If something on your site changes that leaves a setting unable to work, or that might break your site, the switch goes off by itself and every administrator is told once, visibly, what changed and why.
-Install a plugin that needs remote publishing and "Block remote publishing" switches itself off.
+Install a plugin that needs remote publishing?
+"Block remote publishing" switches itself off.